eukras/koinos/README.md

 A PHP Composer Package (and Symfony Bundle) for working with:

-* biblical references in texts and databases, and
+* Biblical references in texts and databases, and
-* classical and Koine Greek text.
+* Classical and Koine Greek text in Unicode.

 Koinos means 'Common' in Ancient Greek.
 This package contains a number of reusable services and utilities from the [Hexapla][hex] project.